JohriLab/Bvalcalc/_sources/modules/genome.rst.txt

 --------------

 **-\-pop_params [path/to/YourParams.py]**
-  Path to a Python file defining population genetic parameters, see [here for generating a pre-built template] and [here for tailoring your own parameters]
+  Path to a Python file defining population genetic parameters, see here for accessing pre-built templates, :doc:`Generate Parameters <../introduction/generate_params>`, and here for adjusting parameters to new species/populations, :doc:`Tailoring Parameters <../guides/params>`.

 **-\-bedgff_path [path/to/example.bed]**
     Path to an annotation file of selected elements, in BED, GFF3 or CSV format (CHR,START,END)